Skip to content

 • You want vocabulary and phrases, not just kanji.
 WaniKani teaches kanji and the words that contain them.
 Inku teaches vocabulary across categories, plus conversational phrases.

-• You want native audio on every card.
-Inku has actor-recorded audio.
+• You want audio support.
+Inku has pronunciation audio support.
 WaniKani uses a single native speaker for audio on vocabulary, but not on kanji readings individually.

 • You want a shorter daily commitment.
 WaniKani requires 15-45 minutes a day for years to complete.
 Inku's sessions average 10-15 minutes.